 In addition to this warning, your gameplay experience may be degraded in the following ways for the duration of the warning:

 You may not be able to encounter rare Pokemon in the wild.
 These Pokemon may not appear on the map or on the Nearby Pokemon tracker.

 You may be excluded from receiving new EX Raid Passes.

-We will contact Niantic once again and we expect to see a new, better explanation.
+We have reached out to Niantic once again and we expect to see a new, better explanation.